Considering the size of the bellows, you want the heavy bellows cloth (0.044").

 It's recommended that you pre-size the strip of cloth so that it won't have to be cut or trimmed after it is glued in place.
 Make sure you have at least a 2" overlap at the hinged end of the bellow.
 Dry fit the piece to make sure it will fit well.
 Naturally, you'll have to lay out the cloth and glue the stiffeners in place before you start gluing the cloth to the wood.
 As for the material to use for the stiffeners, I use the cardboard that's on the back of a large desk-type calendar.

-2) Using a threaded rod and Combination Mushroom Head Toggle Bolts and nuts, support the bellow in an open position to the correct span. (see diagram)
+2) Using a threaded rod and Combination Mushroom Head Toggle Bolts and nuts, support the bellows in an open position to the correct span. (see diagram)

 4) If you're using animal hide glue (cold or hot), size all of the gluing surfaces with a thin coat of glue.
 If you're using a white or yellow glue, do not size the surfaces.